smartprocure/contexture/packages/provider-mongo/README.md

 `termsStats` is like statistical, grouped by the keyField

 ### `dateHistogram`
 Aggregates values for a field and groups into time periods specified by `interval`.
-Implements the statistical values listed above plus a `cardinality` count of unique keys providing values within each interval.
+Implements the statistical values listed above plus a `cardinality` count of unique values within each interval (the use case for this is when `value_field` isn't numeric).

 ## Integration Tests